OpenDDS/OpenDDS/docs/building/index.rst

 Tests are not built by default, ``--tests`` must be passed to the configure script.
 All tests can be run using :ghfile:`tests/auto_run_tests.pl`.
-See :doc:`/internal/running_tests` for running all tests or inividual tests.
+See :doc:`/internal/running_tests` for running all tests or individual tests.